 I cannot recommend a WEMT course highly enough to individuals of all ages and backgrounds.
 Not just because WMI is a leader in the field of wilderness medicine, but also because you can never lose by gaining the knowledge and skill a WEMT course offers.

-I want to thank the Instructor Development Fund and WMI Scholarship Fund for helping make this course possible for me.
+I want to thank the Instructor Development Fund and NOLS Wilderness Medicine Scholarship Fund for helping make this course possible for me.